Tofu: China

-In China, tofu is traditionally used as a food offering when visiting the graves of deceased relatives.
-It is claimed that the spirits (or ghosts) have long lost their chins and jaws so that only tofu is soft enough for them to eat.
-Before refrigeration was available in China, tofu was often only sold during winter since tofu did not spoil as easily in cold weather.
-During the warmer months, tofu, once made, spoiled if stored for more than a day.
+In China, tofu was traditionally eaten at the graves of deceased relatives.
+Ghosts were said to have long since lost their chins and jaws, so only tofu was soft enough for them to eat.
+Before the advent of refrigeration in China, tofu was usually sold only in the winter because it did not spoil easily in cold weather.
+In the warmer months, once made, tofu would spoil if left for more than a day.